brandongk-ubco/gitstats/docs/technical/planning.md

 # Sprint Planning

-The purpose of spring planning is to make sure that the team has accepted the correct items to work on, that those items are well-defined and small in scope, and that all tasks are expected to be completed before the sprint ends.
+The purpose of sprint planning is to make sure that the team has accepted the correct items to work on, that those items are well-defined and small in scope, and that all tasks are expected to be completed before the sprint ends.

 Based on the requirements for proper [estimation](./estimation.md), the sprint planning meeting should consist of the following steps: